 If the hole has been present for less than a year, the operation will be successful in closing the hole in about 90% of cases.
 Of these, more than 70% will be able to see two or three lines more down a standard vision chart, compared to before the operation.
-Even if this degree of improvement does not occur, the vision is at least stabilized, and many patients find that they have less distortion.
-In a minority of patients, who often have very large macular holes, the hole does not close despite surgery and the central vision can continue to deteriorate; however, a second operation can still be successful in closing the hole.
-It is important to understand that return to completely normal vision is not possible and that vision improvement depends on factors other than purely closure of the hole, particularly the condition of the light-sensing retinal cells (photoreceptors).
+Even if this degree of improvement does not occur, the vision is at least stabilized and many patients find that they have less distortion.
+In a minority of patients the hole does not close despite surgery and the central vision can continue to deteriorate; however, a second operation can still be successful in closing the hole.
+It is important to understand that return to completely normal vision is not possible.